cosmo0920/grnenv-rs/README.md

 grnenv-rs is a tool to switch using multiple Groonga versions.

-Currently, only confirmed to work on Windows 10 and macOS Sierra.
+Currently, only confirmed to work on Windows 10, macOS Sierra(10.12), and Ubuntu Trusty (14.04 LTS).

 ## Prerequisites